redhat-cip/dci-openshift-agent/README.md

 - Teardown: `/hooks/teardown.yml` which is executed only when the boolean `dci_teardown_on_success` is set to `true` (set to `true` by default)
 - Failure: `/plays/failure.yml` and `/hooks/failure.yml` during the `running` steps and `/plays/error.yml` during the other steps. `/hooks/failure.yml` was added to allow custom debug command to gather more meaningful logs.

-**NOTE**: All the task files located in directory `/etc/dci-openshift-agent/hooks/` are empty by default and should be customized by the user.
+> NOTE: All the task files located in directory `/etc/dci-openshift-agent/hooks/` are empty by default and should be customized by the user.

 All the tasks prefixed with `test_` will get exported in Junit using the [Ansible Junit